Heyimlulu/Robocopy-Backup/README.md

 Powershell script for automatic background files backup on Windows when a USB Drive is connected.

+The script runs continuously as a background process, which you can start at system logon with the task scheduler.
+It will be notified whenever a new drive is connected and then do something.
+Since it is basically in standby most of the time, it shouldn't takes up much resources.

-This is a script that occurs when a Drive is connected to a PC and I use it to backup all my school courses files from my SSD to my Personal OneDrive Business Cloud Storage.
+I.E., I use this script to backup all of my school courses from my SSD to my Personal OneDrive Business Cloud Storage.

 # Getting started